TimRepke/hangupsbot/README.rst

-HangupsBot
+MensaHangupsBot
 ==========

-Bot for Google Hangouts
+MensaBot for Google Hangouts

+Currently it's not very dynamic...
+Only working for "Mensa Oase" in Adlershof, Berlin (and commands in German).

+Pro tip: its cool to set an alias for `/mensa`.

 Requirements
 ------------